General Taxi/Transport Questions

 Visit Miraflores, particularly the Malecon above the Costa Verde.
 The long chain of parks and beautiful views should not be missed.
 Barranco is a great district to explore during the day, and even more fun at night.

 The center of Lima is the perfect way to spend a day.
-Visit the Catedral de San Francisco, with its catacombs and incredible artwork, then see if you can catch a bus to the top of the Cerro San Cristobal for the best view of Lima.
-Go on a sunny day for best results!
+Visit the Cathedral de San Francisco, with its catacombs and incredible artwork.

 After the sun sets you absolutely have to take a trip to the Parque de las Aguas to see the world-record holding park.
 With hundreds of illuminated fountains, you’re sure to come out with some amazing pictures.
 Just don’t get your phone wet!